seclorum/timetron2019/collection/atari.md

 # demo

-turn the machine on, and follow the instructions.
+turn the machine on and follow the instructions.

 \pagenumbering{gobble}